World Web Technology

 When the time comes to build a blog or website, you have a lot of options to choose from.
 But a single solution can end up taking a lot of time.
 If you are just starting out, WordPress is the best platform that stands above the rest.
 Choosing the right CMS platform for your site is a major decision as it affects your website’s SEO.

 WordPress is a used CMS platform amongst bloggers.
-There are many reasons that make it a popular content management system, such as, it includes user-friendliness, features, customizations, free open source, security, modernity, SEO friendly, existing support community, easy to management, mobile-optimized, and much more.
+Many reasons make it a popular content management system, such as, it includes user-friendliness, features, customizations, free open source, security, modernity, SEO friendly, existing support community, easy to manage, mobile-optimized, and much more.

 A WP theme can change the design of your site or blog including its layout.
 If you change your theme, it changes the front end (what visitors see when they browse your site on the web) of your site.
 There are many WP themes available in the theme directory of wordpress.org, but many sites use custom themes.
 When you create a theme, you decide how your site is displayed.
 There are many options available for you when you create your custom theme.